BoscoDomingo/SpotifyMatcher/README.md

 ## Using SpotifyMatcher

 Usage is very, very simple.
 You only have to call the program from a Terminal of your choice with

 ```
 python ./main.py username playlist_id
 ```

 (may have to use `python3` if you have several versions of Python installed or if you're not on Windows).

 With this, the application should open a new tab on your default browser.
 Accept the permissions it asks for, and copy the URL of the page it takes you to (if it's localhost, it will probably not load anything, that's perfectly ok.
 We only need the URL).
 Paste it in the terminal.

-With that, authentication should be done and you can move on to the *good stuff*.
+With that, authentication should be done and you can move on to the _good stuff_.
 Simply paste the path to your music directory (Tip: right click the address bar on Windows Explorer, 'Copy address as text'). **You can also bypass this step** if you manually enter a path in the source code.
 Simply find the `music_dir` variable and paste it there before you execute the program:

 ![Imgur](https://imgur.com/mZGFs6d.png)

 If the path is valid, the program should start identifying your files and subsequently searching Spotify for a match.
 This may take several minutes, depending on your processor, internet speed, number of files...
 Just be patient!

 Once done, if you specified a `playlist_id` it will try to add the matches to said playlist.

-#### ***CAREFUL***
+#### **_CAREFUL_**

 If you don't own said playlist, can't add tracks or it has been deleted, **the program will fail, and you'll have to start again**, so make sure you have said permissions.

-We recommend either leaving it blank, so the program creates a new one for you or creating a new playlist and getting its id (simply open it in the browser and copy the final string of numbers and letters).
+I recommend either leaving it blank, so the program creates a new one for you or creating a new playlist and getting its id (simply open it in the browser and copy the final string of numbers and letters).

-Only thing left is to check the .txt file with the failed matches and search those manually (I know, I know... blame Spotify's inconsistent artist - title debacle!)
+Only thing left is to check the .txt file with the failed matches and search those manually (sucks but it is the best we can do with Spotify's search!)

 ## Getting your username and playlist ids

 ### Username

 Open Spotify on PC, go to your user profile and click the 3 dots.
 Click share and "Copy Spotify URI".
 Paste and remove the `spotify:user:`

 ![](https://imgur.com/TS6ZZlV.png)